Course Code: GPF

 Estimated time commitment: 4-6 hours per module (though this depends heavily on the student and their objectives in taking the course)

 Requirements: An internet connection to access course materials

-Certificates: Students who successfully complete the course will receive a digital certificate of completion, signed by the course organizers.
+Certificates: Students who successfully complete the course will receive a digital certificate of proficiency, signed by the course organizers.
 In order to successfully complete the course, students must score an average of 70% or higher on the quizzes and final exam, all of which are multiple choice.
-Students who score 85% or higher will receive certificates of completion with distinction.
+Students who score 85% or higher will receive certificates of proficiency with distinction.
 NOTE: While this course is not credit granting, we encourage students to work with their own institutions to explore the option of granting credit for online coursework.

 Questions about the course structure or requirements?
 Email Adriana (the course teaching assistant) at email@example.com or the SDG Academy Team at firstname.lastname@example.org.
 For technical questions about the platform, please email email@example.com.

 1.2 Prime Drivers

 1.3 The Eurasian Advantage